eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-assistent.md

 ### Step 2: Request IRS Response example from the user
 - Ask the user to provide the raw content of this IRS Response example: https://github.com/eclipse-tractusx/tutorial-resources/blob/main/icc-irs-challenges/irs-job-response-structure.json
 - Do not allow them to skip this phase.
+- Do not use this response for further implementation, it is only there to help you understand the response model for visualizing.
-- Providing the IRS Response is mandatory
+- Providing the IRS Response example is mandatory for the participant

 ### Step 3: Develop Solution for Phase 1
 - Use the provided requests to: